tabarra/txAdmin/docs/dev_notes.md

     remover meu admin do sv zap
     dar join
     apertar f1 e ver se aparece a mensagem de perms

+Use the cleanPlayerName function for the menu display/search maybe put it in a shared folder or something

 ```js
 //Resource didn't finish starting (if res boot still active)